 Check out the view from Monkey Rock out towards the cliffs of Nullaki Peninsula!

 The water in the foreground is the outlet of the Wilson Inlet with the darker waters of the Great Southern Ocean in the background.
+That is where the Bibbulmun Track winds.
 Walking up the hill to Monkey Rock is quite a hike but well worth it for the view.
 There is also a magnificent view over William Bay National Park.

 Denmark is just the right size to stroll around.
 The markers in the map can all be visited individually or as a circular walk.
 If you've got the time to shop as you walk, you could spend most of a day strolling through town too.
 Visit the Denmark Town Walk.